amanv8060/tip-calculator/README.md

 Assuming that you have flutter already installed , lets begin by downloading the starter project from [here](https://github.com/amanv8060/tip-calculator/archive/4e5af032574e8d158973abdedba79df86ad2f887.zip)

 After Downloading :
- - Extract Open the Folder in Your Favourite Editor (if required rename the folder to tipcalculator)
+ - Extract and open the Folder in Your Favourite Editor (if required rename the folder to tipcalculator)
  - Run `flutter pub get`( downloads the dependencies required for your flutter project)
  - Run `flutter run` , it would launch Your app